Testing Washington’s patience

 Three months after the first confirmed U.S. case was found in Snohomish County and more than a month after President Donald Trump declared a national state of emergency, Washington’s health providers still are rationing tests and struggling to procure basic supplies.

-U.S. senators approved on Tuesday a sweeping aid package that would allocate $11 billion to states for testing, surveillance and tracing contacts of people found to be infected, that is, tracing contacts of people found to be infected.
+U.S. senators approved on Tuesday a sweeping aid package that would allocate $11 billion to states for testing, surveillance and tracing contacts of people found to be infected.
 An additional

 For their part, state leaders must be as frank and detailed as possible about their calculations for safely loosening the stay-at-home order.
 In many quarters, patience is wearing thin.